 Delaying Gratification is just a tool and is just the first step to controlling and mastering your desires.

 We can actually go beyond delayed gratification by starting to enjoy it for its own sake: quite literally getting instant gratification from the very fact that we are delaying gratification.
-This concept is counterintuitive and it might take a while to get used.
-When you give yourself a short smirk for having the willpower to delay a pleasure, you know you’ve got there.
+This concept is counterintuitive and it might take a while to get used to.
+When you give yourself a short smirk for having the willpower to delay pleasure, you know you’ve got there.

 A few words of warning.

 It can be difficult

 Often it can be excruciatingly difficult to delay gratification for a future reward of greater pleasure.
 This is because the future is uncertain and the future reward is not a certain payoff.
 Hence, we can often convince ourselves and rationalize that the payoff is an impossibility or it’s far too much work.

 The further away in the future the payoff, the exponentially more difficult it is to delay gratification.

 The problem is that even in cases that the payoff is gradual and continual, such as losing body fat by delaying the “enjoyment” of junk food.
 You might well lose body fat quite gradually but you probably won’t see the payoff (i.e. a noticeably different body) until the last stages.

 An even worse case is when we have never experience the pleasure of the result that we are delaying.
 Suddenly we can find ourselves filled with doubt about whether it’s even worth it.
 Sometimes we don’t even know exactly what success even looks like.